DeveloperZoneIO/autobot/README.md

 ## scripts
 The `scripts` field accepts a list of script objects.
 A scrip object requires a script key which is either `js` (this stands for javascript) or `shell`.
 The value of those keys hast to be a string containing the related script.

 Autobot provides the `autobot` object to all javascripts for accessing and modifing variables.
-The variables are contained in the `autobot.inputs` object.
+The variables are contained in the `autobot.variables` object.
 See the `scripts` in the example-autobot-task.yaml above.
 **NOTE**: Running javascripts requires that `node` is installed in your comman line tool!
 Otherwise autobot will fail executing the javascripts.
 ## outputs
 The `outputs` field accepts a list of output objects.
 An output object must contain at least the following keywords: `path` and `content`. `path` defines where a new file will be created and `content` defines the content of this file.
 See the available fields of output object in the list below.
 All values of the output object fileds can be a [mustache](https://mustache.github.io) template.
 This means that the string values can have variables enclosed in double or triple curly braces, like for example `"Hello {{userName}}"`. `{{userName}}` will then be replaced by the value assigned to `userName`.